Seoul shares open lower on tech slump

 Seoul shares open lower on tech slumpBy Yonhap

+Foreigners were on a selling mode, which offset buying by institutions and retail investors.

-Overnight, the Dow Jones Industrial Average rose 0.28 percent to a new record, and the tech-heavy Nasdaq composite added 0.63 percent.
-The S&P 500 increased 0.57 percent to a fresh high.
+Overnight, the Dow Jones Industrial Average fell 0.31 percent and the tech-heavy Nasdaq composite slid 0.6 percent as major tech shares lost ground following marked gains in recent sessions.

-Market players worry that the incoming Trump administration will not provide subsidies to chipmakers investing in the US, including Samsung Electronics and SK hynix.

-Samsung Electronics dropped 2.57 percent, and No. 2 chipmaker SK hynix lost 2.54 percent.
+In Seoul, market bellwether Samsung Electronics fell 0.89 percent, and chip giant SK hynix sank 2.79 percent.

-Top battery maker LG Energy Solution added 0.86 percent, while Samsung SDI decreased 1.44 percent.
+But leading battery maker LG Energy Solution rose 0.87 percent, and leading chemicals producer LG Chem advanced 1.16 percent.

-Carmakers started mixed, with Hyundai Motors adding 0.22 percent and Kia moving down 0.92 percent.
+Carmakers opened higher, as top automaker Hyundai Motor increased 0.45 percent and its sister affiliate Kia inched up 0.21 percent.

+Financials were under heavy downward pressure.
+KB Financial Group dropped 1.22 percent, and Shinhan Financial Group dove 3.09 percent.

 More from Headlines